calfizzi/MC_LiquidCrystal/README.md

     size_t write              ( uint8_t);           Directly write to the Display Memory

-    void   command            ( uint8_t);           Directly send a specific commant to the Display
+    void   command            ( uint8_t);           Directly send a specific command to the Display

     void   init               ( void );             Initialize the Display.